hsoft/webtop/README.md

 ## Usage

 It has very limited functionality, but the basics are that you call `webtop` with the target log file you want to watch.
-Example: `./webtop www.access.log`.
+Example: `webtop www.access.log`.

 The program only reads the end of the target file.
 It works by repeatedly `stat`-ing the target file and read the size difference from the last stat.